It’s obvious to see that an organization benefits when its employees are working together synergistically.

 1. Encourage Informal Social Events

-Although formal team building events are encouraged in certain HR manuals, a simple Google search for “bad team building experiences” will provide you with a litany of horrors.
+Although formal team building events are encouraged in certain HR manuals (even virtual team building activities), a simple Google search for “bad team building experiences” will provide you with a litany of horrors.

 From bathing naked with managers to nearly being trampled to death by horses, there are limitless stories online of employees being coerced into doing things they don’t want to do.